 With the Metadata control, you will be able to easily display blocks based on post and/or user metadata.
-Metadata is often referred to as custom fields and can be easily added to posts, pages and custom post types in WordPress core.
-User metadata on the other hand is a bit more restrictive.
+Metadata is often referred to as custom fields and can be easily added to posts, pages, and custom post types in WordPress core.
+User metadata, on the other hand is a bit more restrictive.
 Adding custom user metadata requires a bit of custom coding.
-That said, WordPress provides a decent amount of default user metadata such at
+That said, WordPress provides a decent amount of default user metadata, such as

-If you are looking for additional control over metadata, there are many great third-party plugins that provide more sophisticated solutions than WordPress core, namely Meta box and Advanced Custom Fields (ACF).
-Note that is you are using ACF on your website, we recommend using the ACF control directly which is included in the core Block Visibility plugin.
-The ACF control provides a more direct integration with ACF fields.
+If you are looking for additional control over metadata, many great third-party plugins provide more sophisticated solutions than WordPress core, namely Meta box and Advanced Custom Fields (ACF).
+Note that if you are using ACF on your website, we recommend using the ACF control directly, which is included in the core Block Visibility plugin.
+The ACF control provides more direct integration with ACF fields.

 How to Enable

 Click on any block in the Block Editor and navigate to the Visibility panel.
 You will notice an ellipsis icon in the Controls Toolbar.
 See the screenshot below.
 Click on the ellipsis, and all available visibility controls will appear.
 Select “Metadata” and the Metadata control panel will be added to the selected block.

 Instructions are always better with examples.
 Let’s assume your website has a custom field on posts that indicates if a banner image should be displayed.
 Assume the post metadata key is

 show_banner_image and the custom field is configured like so.